 It ain't easy to compete with Laravel, Rails, Nextjs and many others, but I always wanted a framework which enables simplicity in common development needs and allows any customizations/optimizations without switching languages.
 Rust provides ways to build servers, clients, AIs, blockchains, OS kernels and whatever else you might need, while also being arguably the most reliable practical language.
 Thanks to a lot of amazing dependencies under the hood prest re-exports a comprehensive toolkit for development and provides a bunch of features on top of them for simplicity:

-macro and add your app's logic.
-No massive boilerplate projects, no custom required CLI tools.
+Create a default rust project, add prest dependency, bulk use everything from it, invoke init! macro and add your app's logic.
+No massive boilerplates, no custom required CLI tools.

 use prest::*;